Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 * As a website creator, I want to:

-1. Build an game to navigate.
+1. I want to build an game to navigate.
-2. Build a simple game to understand.
+2. I want to build a simple game to understand.
-3. Build a game with images being visible which changes when the user progresses
+3. I want to build a game with images being visible which changes when the user progresses
+4. I want to build a game that keeps score

 * As a first time user, I want to: